-2.3 Meetings
+RULE 2.3 MEETINGS

-The Board will hold a regular meeting at least quarterly, or as required, on the date the Board may establish.
-At the request of the President, or by written request of at least three members, the Board may hold special meetings.
+The Board will hold a regular meeting at least quarterly, or as required, on the date the Board may establish from time to time At the request of the President, or by written request of at least three members, the Board may hold special meetings.
 All Board meetings will be held in accordance with the Open Meetings Act.

-2.4 Committees
+RULE 2.4 COMMITTEES